aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

 .. admonition:: Comments
     :class: `important`

-    - Add proper whitespace
+    - Add proper whitespace.
-    - In general use lowercases except for the *Notes*
+    - In general use lowercases except for the *Notes*.

 .. code-block:: javascript